Climate divisions reopen as Coalition Senator says net zero ‘all over’

 “It is the government’s absolute policy.”

+“Net zero is a commitment by the Coalition that is clear, that is firm and that is non-negotiable,” he told the Nine Network.

+“[Matt Canavan] has held that position for some time, but it’s not the position of his party, it’s not the position of my party, and it’s not the position of the Coalition.”

-Labor had accused the Coalition of seeking to walk “both sides of the street” on net zero with different messages being put out by candidates in marginal urban seats and its candidate in rural areas.
+Labor had accused the Coalition of seeking to walk “both sides of the street” on net zero with different messages from candidates in marginal urban seats and its candidates in rural areas.

 Late last year the Morrison government’s emissions-reduction plan was criticised for being light on detail and relying on presumed advances in technology.